Mentor Bios

 Molly Hudson

-Molly has spent her multi-decade career in the forest sector working throughout coastal British Columbia as a tree planter, timber cruiser, research technician and biologist before joining Mosaic 10 years ago.
-She is Mosaic’s leader in forest management certification, forestry operations, environmental performance, community relations, and fish and wildlife management, including the species at risk program.
+Molly spent the beginning of her multi-decade career in the forest sector working throughout coastal British Columbia as a tree planter, timber cruiser, research technician, and biologist.
+She held multiple leadership positions with Mosaic Forest Management, overseeing forest management certification, forestry operations, environmental performance, community relations, and fish and wildlife management, including the species at risk program.
+She is currently Vice President, Forestry & Sustainability with Nch’ḵaỷ Development Corporation, the business arm of the Squamish Nation.

 Nancy Moloney

-Nancy is a sustainability and management consultant with 18 years of international leadership and operational experience.
-Her most recent role was as CEO and Executive Director at the Jane Goodall Institute Australia.
+Nancy is a sustainability and management consultant with more than 20 years of international experience.
+She currently sits on the BC Environmental Appeal Board, Forest Appeals Commission and Energy Resource Appeal Tribunal and was previously the CEO and Executive Director at the Jane Goodall Institute Australia.
 She has also served as Non-Executive Director on several boards including Greenpeace Australia Pacific and worked as a management consultant at two of the “Big Four” professional services firms: Deloitte and EY.

-Nancy is a graduate of the Natural Resources Conservation program in UBC’s Faculty of Forestry and also holds an MBA and MSc (Ecology).
+Nancy is a graduate of the Natural Resources Conservation program in UBC’s Faculty of Forestry & Environmental Stewardship and also holds an MBA and MSc (Ecology).
 She is a Graduate of the Australian Institute of Company Directors and trained as a Climate Reality Leader under Al Gore.

 Nancy has recently happily relocated back to Vancouver from Sydney with her family.